huixue719/2020Fall_projects/README.md

 # Hypotheses
+- The robot could start anywhere on the map randomly
+- The particles are generated randomly on the map
+- The sensor is noisy
-In the generated map, assuming that the robot could start anywhere, it can use the particle filters combined with the sensor to understand where it is
+- In the generated map, the robot can use the particle filters combined with the sensor to understand where it is

 # Needed Models
 - Map generator: